video-dev/hls.js/docs/API.md

 (default: `Infinity`)

-Enforce the length (seconds) of the back buffer (`Infinity` means no restriction on back buffer length, `0` - no back buffer is needed).
+Sets the maximum length of the buffer, in seconds, to keep durin a live stream.
+Any video buffered past this time will be evicted. `Infinity` means no restriction on back buffer length; `0` keeps the minimum amount.
+The minimum amount is equal to the target duration of a segment to ensure that current playback is not interrupted.

 ### `enableWorker`